paasio/paasio-cli/README.md

-# VMC
+# paasio

-The VMware Cloud CLI.
-This is the command line interface to VMware's Application Platform
+The PaaS.io CLI.
+This is the command line interface to PaaS.io's Application Platform

+paasio is based on VMware's default vmc implementation, but contains several extensions to work with PaaS.io's core platform.

+_Copyright 2012, PaaS.io, Inc.
-_Copyright 2010-2011, VMware, Inc. Licensed under the MIT license, please see the LICENSE file.
+Copyright 2010-2011, VMware, Inc. Licensed under the MIT license, please see the LICENSE file.
 All rights reserved._

-    Usage: vmc [options] command [<args>] [command_options]
+    Usage: paasio [options] command [<args>] [command_options]
-    Try 'vmc help [command]' or 'vmc help options' for more information.
+    Try 'paasio help [command]' or 'paasio help options' for more information.

-    Currently available vmc commands are:
+    Currently available paasio commands are:

     Getting Started
-      target [url]                                 Reports current target or sets a new target login  [email] [--email, --passwd]           Login
+      login  [email] [--email, --passwd]           Login
       info                                         System and account information